Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Proposed Approach

-Let us suppose the semantic class labels for certain nodes in the training set $\overline{\altmathcal{D}}^{\mathrm{tr}}=\{(A,X_v, \overline{y}_v)\}_{v\in V}$ are corrupted.
-Since, ultimately, we are interested in finding a GNN model $f$ parametrized by $\theta$ that minimizes the generalization error on a clean test set $\altmathcal{D}^{\mathrm{te}}$, a natural solution is to exploit additional information for the learning algorithm to find a robust parameter $\theta^{*}$ in the hypothesis space $\altmathcal{H}$.
-One straightforward candidate for such information is leveraging the pairwise interactions between two nodes to perform extra regularization, whose learning objective is proven to hold a much smaller noise rate than that with the noisy class labels (Theorem 2 in~\cite{DBLP:journals/corr/abs-2006-07831}).
+Let us suppose certain node class labels in the training set $\overline{\mathcal{D}}^{\mathrm{tr}}=\{(A,X_v, \overline{y}_v)\}_{v\in V}$ are corrupted with noisy labels.
+Since, ultimately, we are interested in finding a GNN model $f$ parametrized by $\theta$ that minimizes the generalization error on a clean test set $\mathcal{D}^{\mathrm{te}}$, a natural solution is to exploit additional information during training for the learning algorithm to find a robust parameter $\theta^{*}$ in the hypothesis space $\mathcal{H}$.
+One straightforward candidate for such information is leveraging the pairwise interactions between two nodes to perform extra regularization, whose learning objective is shown to hold a much smaller noise rate than that with the noisy class labels (Figure~\ref{fig:motivation}).

-\textbf{Construct informative PI labels.} In order to perform PI learning, the first step is to construct reliable PI labels $y_{PI}\in \mathbb{R}^{|V|\times |V|}$ to alleviate the negative effect of noisy labels for the GNNs.
-Here $|V|$ is the cardinality of the vertex set on the input graph $G$.
-While a reasonable choice of $y_{PI}$ is by comparing whether two nodes have the same class label $y$ and assign those with the same class label a positive PI label, it is impossible to obtain such PI labels with noisy class labels $\overline{y}$.
-Therefore, assume $i,j\in V$ and $\wedge$ as the ``and" operator, we relieve such condition by proposing two imperfect instantiations:
+\textbf{Train the PI label estimation model.} In this paper, we propose to estimate the PI labels $y_{\text{PI}}\in \mathbb{R}^{|V|\times |V|}$ between node pairs by learning from the graph structure (Here $|V|$ is the cardinality of the vertex set on the input graph $G$).
+While a reasonable choice of $y_{\text{PI}}$ is by comparing whether two nodes have the same class label $y$ and assigning those with the same class label a positive PI label, it is \emph{impossible} to obtain such PI labels with noisy class labels $\overline{y}$.

-where the first one models the PI between two nodes by their connectivity in the input adjacency matrix $A$.
-For the second one, we firstly perform label propagation~\cite{zhuxiaojin} to get the class labels for each node in the input graph.
-Then we assign the PI label of node pair $<i,j>$ to 1 if their noisy class labels are the same and 0 otherwise.
-Both of them are not optimal because firstly, the fact that two nodes are connected does not mean their clean class labels are the same.
-Secondly, comparing the noisy class labels also creates noisy PI labels if the same clean class labels are corrupted to two different noisy labels despite the noise rate is greatly reduced.
-We provide an uncertainty-aware training approach in Section~\ref{sec:learning} to alleviate this problem.